thynnine/pysic/Potentials_f90.rst

     :math:`\nabla_\alpha c_{ijk}` for the given atoms :math:`ij` or :math:`ijk` according to the given parameters.

     The returned array has three dimensions:
-    gradient( coordinates, atom with respect to which we differentiate, atom whose factor is differentiated ) So for example, for a three body term atom1-atom2-atom3, gradient(1,2,3) contains the x-coordinate (1), of the factor for atom2 (2), with respect to moving atom3 (3).
+    gradient( coordinates, atom whose factor is differentiated, atom with respect to which we differentiate ) So for example, for a three body term atom1-atom2-atom3, gradient(1,2,3) contains the x-coordinate (1), of the factor for atom2 (2), with respect to moving atom3 (3).